COVID-19 Special Request for Additional Academic Modifications

 If you are in a higher risk group and want to request an additional academic modification related to COVID-19:

 - Complete the Student Academic Modifications Request Form.

-- If you selected pregnancy or ongoing underlying medical condition(s), please securely provide either documentation of the condition(s) or the COVID-19 Health Care Verification Form.
+- If you selected ongoing underlying medical condition(s), please securely provide either documentation of the condition(s) or the COVID-19 Health Care Verification Form.
 Please share with your provider to describe the condition(s) you have been diagnosed and your current functional limitations and the risks COVID-19 would have on you in the educational environment.
 Documentation can be submitted to us via in person at LBJSC 5-5.1, fax at 512.245.3452, or upload to the Texas State File Transfer link by following instructions you have received in a separate email.
 Please do not email any confidential documentation.